agsb/milliForth-RiscV/docs/Notes.md

     better use it for save RA inside deep nested routines.

     8. The RiscV compressed instructions allow X8 to X15, as S0, S1, A0-A5, and
-    system ecalls uses a0, a1, a2 and a7 in _putc and _getc.
-The milliForth use
+    system ecalls uses A0, A1, A2 and A7.
+The _putc and _getc uses A3 as argument.

-    S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
+    9. The milliForth use S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
 A upper group A0, A1, A2, A7 for routines without ecalls and a lower group A3, A4, A5, A6 for generic routines with ecalls.

 ## For Heaps